Prosthetics- My Mother Learned to Walk Again

 Some of Her Struggles

-She wears a soft legging at night to keep the stump the same size as some swelling may occur at night.
-She has is a tight fitting silicone rubber liner that goes on the leg first.
+She wears a soft legging at night to keep her stump the same size, as some swelling may occur at night.
+She has is a tight fitting silicone rubber liner that goes on the leg first in the morning.
 It has a screw in the end to lock into the leg.
-Then, she must use rather thick cotton socks on before inserting her stump into the prosthetic leg.
+Then, she must use rather thick cotton socks before inserting her stump into the prosthetic leg.
+She also uses oxygen at night due to congestive heart failure.

 During the day she may start out with two socks, but end up adding many more as her leg changes sizes throughout the day.
 She is on Lasix for her heart problems now, but the number of socks has always flucuated throughout the day.